wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

   {"key":"value", "key2":"CCCC"}
   {"key":"value", "key2":"AAAA"}

-The last event will fire rule 100002 instead of 100001 becasue it found the value ``AAAA`` in three of the previous events.
+The last event will fire rule 100002 instead of 100001 because it found the value ``AAAA`` in three of the previous events.
 The corresponding alert looks like this one:

 .. code-block:: json
   :emphasize-lines: 5